 Rite:Orthodox (Askenasi liturgy)

-Services: Friday night services after sundown; Saturday morning services at 9.30 am; Weekday Shacharith at 8 am, Monday to Friday 7.30 am.
+Services: Friday night services after sundown; Saturday morning services at 9.30 am; Weekday Shacharith at 8 am, Monday to Friday at 7.30 am.
 Mincha / Maariv: 30 minutes before nightfall.

 Rabbi: Yitzhak Ehrenberg